kitnil/awesome/README.md

 ## Emacs Lisp

+- [nano-sidebar](https://github.com/rougier/nano-sidebar) - Emacs package to have configurable sidebars on a per frame basis.
 - [hideshowvis](https://github.com/sheijk/hideshowvis) - Add little +/- icons in the Emacs fringe for regions which hideshow.el can hide.
 - [org-menu](https://github.com/sheijk/org-menu) - A discoverable menu for Emacs org-mode using transient
 - [emacs-crossword](https://github.com/Boruch-Baum/emacs-crossword) - Play/Download crossword puzzles in Emacs